 The Colorado Department of Education recommends that LEAs and charter schools adopt local hiring policies that set requirements for paraprofessionals equivalent or similar to those outlined below.

-Instructional paraprofessionals must possess specific skills and knowledge in reading, writing, mathematics and instruction to be considered qualified to assist in instruction.
-NCLB outlines requirements that instructional paraprofessionals must meet:
+Instructional paraprofessionals should possess specific skills and knowledge in reading, writing, mathematics and instruction to serve in schools supported by Title I, Part A funds.
+At a minimum, instructional paraprofessionals should:

 - Provide one-on-one tutoring for eligible students, if the tutoring is scheduled at a time when a student would not otherwise receive instruction from a teacher

 - Assist with classroom management, such as organizing instructional and other materials

 - Provide instructional support in a library or media center